 A New York Times best seller, Prechter's Conquer the Crash (2002), foresaw and explained the real estate collapse, plunge in stocks, liquidity crisis and more.
 And that's only the first half.
 The second half provides the "how to" and "should you" advice that will help you survive and prosper.

-More than 100,000 read Conquer the Crash in time to protect their wealth.
-As a new Financial Forecast subscriber, you get a FREE copy of the newly updated 3rd edition (424 pages) delivered directly to your doorstep.
+More than 100,000 read Conquer the Crashin time to protect their wealth.
+As a new Theorist subscriber, you get a FREE copy of the newly updated 3rd edition (424 pages) delivered directly to your doorstep.
 Plus, you get instant online access to our valuable Crash Survival bundle of resources, including more than an hour of video presentations from Bob Prechter!